Hasbaya

-Hasbeya or Hasbeiya (حاصبيا) is a town in Lebanon, situated at the foot of Mount Hermon, overlooking a deep amphitheatre from which a brook flows to the Hasbani.
-In 1911, the population was about 5000.
+Hasbaya or Hasbeiya (حاصبيا) is a municipality in Lebanon, situated at the foot of Mount Hermon, overlooking a deep amphitheatre from which a brook flows to the Hasbani River.
+In 1911, the population was about 5,000.

-Hasbaya is the capital of the Wadi El Taym, a long fertile valley running parallel to the western foot of Mount Hermon.
-Watered by the Hasbani river, the low hills of Wadi El Taym are covered with rows of silver-green olive trees, its most important source of income.
-Villagers also produce honey, grapes, figs, prickly pears, pine nuts and other fruit.
+The town was a traditional seat of the Chehab family, local rulers under Ottoman suzerainty.
+They built the Chehabi Citadel, a prominent landmark in the town.

+History

-Mount Hermon, 2745 metres high, is a unifying presence throughout the Wadi El Taym.
-This imposing mountain held great religious significance for the Canaanites and Phoenicians, who called it the seat of the All High.
-The Romans, recognising it as a holy site, built many temples on its slopes.
-Some identify Hasbaya with the Old Testament's "Baal – Hermon," while in the New Testament the mountain is the site of the transfiguration of Jesus.
+Some travellers have attempted to identify Hasbeya with the biblical Baal-Gad or Baal-Hermon.
+In the New Testament, the mountain is the site of the transfiguration of Jesus.

-Hasbaya is mainly inhabited by the Druze, with some Christians.
-In 1826, an American Protestant mission was established in the town.
+During the Roman period there was a Temple of Hebbarieh in the area, as evident in the ruins at the foot of Mount Hermon.

+Crusader period

+The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.

 The castle in Hasbaya was held by the crusaders under Count Oran, but in 1171 the Emirs of the Chehab family captured it after defeating the crusaders in a number of battles.
 In 1205 this family was confirmed in the lordship of the town and district, which they held till the present time.

-Near Hasbaya were bitumen pits which were worked in antiquity and in the 19th century up to 1914.
-Production may have peaked at about 500 tons/year.
-To the north, at the source of the Hasbani, the ground is volcanic.
-Some travellers have attempted to identify Hasbeya with the biblical Baal-Gad or Baal-Hermon.

-The town of Hasbaya is the centre of the district and can be reached from Marjeyun across the Hasbani bridge, or from Rachaya.
-It is one of the most important and oldest towns of the Mount Hermon area.
-This mountain peak, also called Jabal al Sheikh, rises east of Hasbaya.
-The town is watered by a small tributary of the Hasbani River.

-Hasbaya is an important historical site, but little of its ancient monuments survive.
-The oldest standing ruins date to the Crusader period.
-After the conquest of the area by the Chehabs Emirs in 1172, they fortified the square tower of the Crusader fort and transformed it into a big palace similar to Italian palaces and citadels of the Renaissance.
-On both sides of its main entrance is the lion, the emblem of the Shehab family.
-The upper floor has 65 rooms, and the largest is decorated with beautiful wall paintings.
-The mosque was built in the 13th century and has a beautiful hexagonal minaret.
+The oldest standing ruins in Hasbaya date to the Crusader period.
+After the conquest of the area by the Chehabs Emirs, they fortified the square tower of the Crusader fort and transformed it into a big palace similar to Italian palaces and citadels of the Renaissance.
+On both sides of its main entrance is the lion, the emblem of the family.
+The upper floor has 65 rooms, and the largest is decorated with intricate wall paintings.

+Mamluk period

+The mosque was built by the Mamluk rulers in the 13th century.

+Ottoman period

+In 1826, an American Protestant mission was established in the town.

+In 1844, a portion of the local Orthodox Christian population converted to Protestantism under the influence of the American mission in Beirut.

+During the 1860 civil conflict in Mount Lebanon, Hasbaya was one of several towns attacked by Druze, leading to a significant rout and massacre of the Christian inhabitants following a long siege.
+Seventeen Muslim Shihab emirs were also murdered by the Druze, which scholars believe occurred due to their defense of the Christians.
+Sitt Nayfa, the sister of Sa'id Janbulat, received commendation from the French consul for her efforts in protecting the wives of the emirs.
+On the other hand, the Druze refrained from pillaging the Protestant church in Hasbayya and did not target American missionaries.